xiyangge/iris/README.md

-# ⚡️ The upcoming release is in-progress
+# ⚡️ A newer release is published

-Please stay tuned by following its changelog before its official release.
-Click [here](https://github.com/kataras/iris/blob/v11/HISTORY.md#whenever--v1100) to read more about the upcoming release, version 11.
+Click [here](https://github.com/kataras/iris/blob/master/HISTORY.md) to read more about the newest release.

 > And, for the craziest of us, click [here](https://github.com/kataras/iris/compare/v10.7.0...v11) 🔥 to find out the commits and the code changes since current v10